H2CO3/Sparkling/doc/capi.md

 Registers `n` native (C language) extension functions to be made visible by all scripts running on the specified virtual machine instance. if `libname` is NULL, the functions will be available at global namespace.
-Else a new global array is be created with the name `libname`, and the functions will be members of this global array.
+Else a new global array will be created with the name `libname`, and the functions will be members of this global array.
 This is how you can create "modules" or "namespaces".

     void spn_vm_addlib_values(SpnVMachine *vm, const char *libname,